 All first-year students, other than transfer or commuting students living with a parent/guardian, must live on campus during their first year.
 Students receiving a Leading Scholar Award, National Scholars Program Award, or Presidential Scholars Program Award are required to live on campus for their first two years.
 Many students choose to live on campus for more than one year.

-Once you've paid your enrollment deposit, you can submit your residence hall application when it becomes available on MyMichiganTech.
+Once you've paid your enrollment deposit, you can submit your residence hall application on MyMichiganTech.
 You will request a residence hall during the application process.
 We recommend applying early for housing for the best chance at getting the hall you want.

 If you want to!
-Once you submit your residence hall application, you'll be invited to use Roommate Matching (beginning May 1).
+Once you submit your residence hall application, you'll be invited to use Roommate Matching.
 Request a roommate you know or search for the best match.
-You have until May 31 to enter your roommate choice, but it's best to match as early as possible.
+You have until June 10 to enter your roommate choice, but it's best to match as early as possible.
 If you choose not to use this program, we'll assign you a roommate.
 Please note: Students enrolling for spring or summer semesters are not eligible for Roommate Matching.

 Each residence hall has its own study lounge, game room, kitchenettes, sauna, laundry facility, fitness room, reception desk, mail services, bike storage, lounges, and student and professional staff.